akalinux/span-tools/README.md

 __Adding each data set to our ColumnSets:__

 Each data set will need to be added to the ColumnSets instance.
 The internals refer to each column as a source.
-Every source added receives an id starting from 0 for each new column/source the id is incremented by 1.
-As a note all AddCoulumnXXX methods of ColumnSets returns the index of the column/source that was added.
+Every source added receives an id starting from 0, for each new column/source the id is incremented by 1.
+As a note all AddCoulumnXXX methods of ColumnSets return the index of the column/source that was added.

 Note: once the iteration over the data sets begins, it is no longer possible to add additional columns to the ColumnSets instance.
 The iterators provided by the "st" class in general are considered one shot iterators.